Skill Demand Index

 Salary data for Project Leadership is still accumulating.

-The most common pairings are SQL, Data Quality/Cleansing, Data Migration, Payroll Tax Compliance, M&A & Entity Transitions.
+The most common pairings are Communication Skills, Data Quality/Cleansing, Data Migration, R, SQL.
 Strengthening these alongside Project Leadership improves your fit across more positions.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.